 - Immune (Gamma) Globulin—temporary protection from hepatitis A. It can last about 3-6 months.
-It must be given before exposure to the virus or within two weeks after exposure.
+It must be given before exposure to the virus or within 2 weeks after exposure.

-—highly effective in preventing infection.
-It provides full protection four weeks after the first injection.
+Hepatitis A vaccine—highly effective in preventing infection.
+It provides full protection 4 weeks after the first injection.
 A second injection provides long-term protection.

 The vaccine should be considered for:

 - All children aged 12-23 months